-In October 2021, we entered into a \$3.15 billion multi-currency revolving credit agreement (the "Revolving Credit Agreement" and, together with the Term Loan Credit Agreement, the "Credit Agreements") for our future liquidity needs.
+In October 2021, we entered into a \$3.15 billion multi-currency revolving credit agreement (the "Revolving Credit Agreement") for our future liquidity needs.
 The Revolving Credit Agreement expires, unless extended, in October 2026, and the Term Loan Credit Agreement matures, unless extended, in November 2024.
 Interest rates on borrowings under the Credit Agreements will be based on prevailing market interest rates, plus a margin, as further described in the Credit Agreements.